alfameCom/mule-bpm-module/mule-bpm-module/README.md

 ## Features

-### UniqueDeploymentName
+### uniqueDeploymentName

-When 'duplicateDeploymentFiltering' is set to true and 'uniqueDeploymentName' is provided,
+When 'duplicateDeploymentFiltering' is set to true and 'uniqueDeploymentName' is provided: prevents deploying same process and form definitions if there are no changes.

 Example:
 ```
 <bpm:config name="myConfig" tenantId="com.alfame.esb" uniqueDeploymentName="unique-deployment" duplicateDeploymentFiltering="true">